djon2003/DNS-323/README.md

 Good!
 My project is defined, my goal is written down and measurable.
 Lets rock!

+> Now I was really confident I could do it and I would do it!
+Only success is on the path!

 ## Requirements
 - Activate SMBv1.0 on Windows to be able to access a share volume.
 Turn on SMB1.0: https://tompai.pro/computers/d-link-dns-323-requires-smb1-protocol-cant-connect-from-windows-10/
 - Find the device IP: You can use NMap to do so.